Northstar Line: Background

 The route was initially designed to run the full distance of 81.8 mi between Minneapolis and Rice, Minnesota, northwest of St. Cloud, with 11 stations.
 The Minnesota Department of Transportation (MnDOT) submitted a Draft Environmental Impact Statement and Final Environmental Impact Statement in October 2000 and March 2002, respectively, and in turn the Federal Transit Administration (FTA) concluded the process with a Record of Decision in December 2002.
-The project was counting on federal funding for half of its construction costs, but estimated ridership for the full route was not high enough to qualify for that much needed federal funding.
-To produce a more favorable proposal, project partners modified the Locally Preferred Alternative and defined a Minimum Operable Segment, which halved the line's length to 40.1 mi, terminating at Big Lake, eliminating the three stations in Rice, St. Cloud, and Becker.
-Later modifications further reduced the scope of Northstar service, reducing daily trains from 18 to 12 and deferring stations at Coon Rapids–Foley Boulevard and Northeast Minneapolis at 7th Street.
-To comply with the FTA's Record of Decision, the Minimum Operable Segment became Phase I; completing the line to Rice and construction of the remaining five stations would occur at an undetermined later date as Phase II.
+The project was counting on federal funding for half of its construction costs, but estimated ridership for the full route was not high enough to qualify for that federal funding.
+To produce a more favorable proposal, project partners modified the Locally Preferred Alternative and defined a Minimum Operable Segment, which halved the line's length to 40.1 mi, terminating at Big Lake and eliminating the three stations in Rice, St. Cloud, and Becker.
+Later modifications further reduced the scope of Northstar service, reducing daily trains from 18 to 12, and deferring stations at Coon Rapids–Foley Boulevard and Northeast Minneapolis at 7th Street.
+To comply with the FTA's Record of Decision, the Minimum Operable Segment became Phase I; completing the line to Rice.
+Construction of the remaining five stations would occur at an undetermined later date as Phase II.

 Several public demonstrations of commuter rail service on the Northstar corridor were trialed by MnDOT from 1997 to 2002.
-A 300-seat train was operated from St. Cloud to Minneapolis on January 28, 2002, using two bilevel passenger cars that were on their way to being delivered to Sound Transit in Seattle for use on the Sounder commuter rail system.
+A 300-seat train was operated from St. Cloud to Minneapolis on January 28, 2002, using two bilevel passenger cars that were being delivered to Sound Transit in Seattle for use on the Sounder commuter rail system.
 The public were allowed to ride with an advance reservation.

-When the line was first proposed, then-Governor Jesse Ventura was an early advocate and convinced some people to come around to his point of view.
+When the line was first proposed, then-Governor Jesse Ventura was an early advocate of the rail line.
 Ventura's successor, Governor Tim Pawlenty, did not initially support it.
 He changed his mind after MnDOT determined that a scaled-back version of the line would qualify for federal funding.